servo/servo/tests/wpt/README.md

 This folder contains the web platform tests, CSS WG tests, and the code required to integrate them with Servo.
+To learn how to write tests, go [here](http://web-platform-tests.org/writing-tests/index.html).

 Contents
 ========